-- Empower yourself with practical knowledge by attending a POPI Act workshop or POPIA webinar.
+- Empower yourself with practical knowledge by joining a Data Protection Programme, attending a POPI Act workshop or POPIA webinar.

-- Find out how we can help you with POPI compliance.
+- Get assistance by finding out how we can help you with privacy and data protection.

 - Enquire about how we can help with your specific requirement and we’ll give you a fixed price quote.

 What steps will you have to take to comply?